 Providing the best possible advice begins with a clear understanding of what your clients’ need, want to achieve, and worry about – including how each of these could possibly change and evolve over time.

-Fears regarding greater longevity were also evident in the fact that declining physical health was the number one most common concern for later life (45%).
+Fears regarding greater longevity were also evident in the fact that declining physical health was the number one most common concern for later life (40%).
 It’s important to recognise that greater life expectancy doesn’t necessarily mean greater healthy life expectancy, with our own and others’ health likely to decline as the years advance.

 lady stretching arms on the beach

-Supporting your clients' Five Fundamentals
+Supporting your clients' five fundamentals

 Wealth